django-cms/django-cms/docs/how_to/21-headless.rst

 backend service to provide content to the frontend technology of your choice.

 Traditionally, django CMS serves the content as HTML pages.
 In headless mode, django CMS does not publish the html page tree.
-To retrieve conten in headless mode you will need an application that serves the content from the CMS via an API, such as djangocms-rest.
-(You can also run a hybrid mode where you serve **both** the HTML pages and the content via an API, say, for an app.
-In this case, just add the API to your traditional project.)
+To retrieve content in headless mode you will need an application that serves the content from the CMS via an API, such as djangocms-rest.

 To run django CMS in headless mode, you simply remove the catch-all URL pattern from your projects' ``urls.py`` file and replace it by an API endpoint: